syedshazli/Leetcode-Practice/README.md

  * Is sort of like a 2d array, but not really.
  * Calculate the area using this: (right-left)* min(height[right], height[left])
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-[MEDIUM]: Problem 28: Given a string s, find the length of the longest substring without repeating characters.
+[MEDIUM]: Problem 28: Longest Substring Without Repeating Characters: Given a string s, find the length of the longest substring without repeating characters.